etzm/iscc-sum/docs/cli-spec-py.md

   - Requires at least 2 files to compare
 - `--threshold <N>` - Maximum hamming distance for similarity matching (default: 12)
   - Hamming distance is calculated on Data-Code bits: 128 bits (extended) or 64 bits (narrow)

+### Directory Processing Options

+- `-r, --recursive` - Process directories recursively (default when directory argument is provided)
+- `--no-recursive` - Process only files in the specified directory, not subdirectories
+- `--exclude <PATTERN>` - Exclude files matching the given glob pattern (can be specified multiple times)
+- `--max-depth <N>` - Maximum directory depth to traverse (default: unlimited)

 ## Output Format